naver/arcus/README.md

 ## Supported OS Platform

 Currently, Arcus only supports 64-bit Linux.
-It has been tested on the following OS platfroms.
+It has been tested on the following OS platforms.

 * CentOS 6.x 64bit
 * Ubuntu 12.04 LTS 64bit